 One of the best checkouts with minimal info asked comes from Herschelsupply’s shop.

 #4.
 Indicate progress

 Although most buyers know the order of a checkout process (checkout cart, add shipping info, select payment, pay, receive confirmation of order), it visually shows how close the buyer is to complete the checkout.

 Most websites use a very minimal checkout progress indicator (the breadcrumbs).
 This is fine if the breadcrumb text size is large enough / prominent on the page.

 Skinny Ties makes use of a sidebar to show how many steps you’ve completed and how many remain.
 Not just this, but it also shows the data that you’ve entered on it.
-Pretty simple but a clean way to help you cross-check/verify data yourself.
+A pretty clean but straightforward way to help you cross-check/verify data yourself.